 What Is Patient Financing?

 Patient financing is when a healthcare provider becomes a lender for the amount owed by a patient.
-There are many variants to financing medical services, but all mean that the provider holds the balance until the patient pays the amount in full.
+There are many variants to financing medical services, but they essentially all result in the provider holding the balance until the patient pays the amount in full.

 Is Patient Financing New?